slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Be royal in your own fashion: act like a king to be treated like one.' -- Robert Greene (34th law of power)*

-> *'The only thing that gives orders, is balls.' -- Tony Montana*
+> *'The only thing that gives orders is balls.' -- Tony Montana*

 Being a leader requires to be equal parts manager and psychotherapist.